wildwoodwaltz/wildwoodwaltz/README.md

 In December of 2021 I had finally had enough and put in my notice, signing up for Code Fellows a 6 month long intensive bootcamp.
 Prior to this I had done web development in highschool for around 5 years during the era of CSS2.1.
 I loved doing web development and thought that I could turn this into an actual job.

-Now, I am focusing on strengthening my problem-solving skills, practicing data structures and algorithms and learning more about data science and machine learning.
+Now, I am focusing on strengthening my problem-solving skills, practicing data structures and algorithms,  and learning more about data science and machine learning.
 I am continuing to learn as much as I can about the industry in an effort to find my forever role at my dream company

 ---